ssmiller25/blast/README.md

 ## Preliminary Plans

 - *v1.0.0* - MVP
+  - Distributed Storage (Longhorn, RWOnce only for now)
+  - DNS provided by dnsmasq (as part of matchbox in the future)
   - Simple secrets (Kustomize based overlays from this cluster, stored in local repo)
-  - Distributed Storage (Longhorn, RWOnce only for now)
   - Local Repo (Gitea) - For overlay configuration, and secrets NOT stores accessibly
-  - Manual installation, with config.yaml kept in repo
+  - Manual installation, with Node config.yaml kept in repo
 - *v1.5.0* - MVP PXE
   - PXE Bootable Install from k3s (90% done with PXE boot, but need to make it more consumable)
+    - Auto-generate SSL keys with initContainer on Matchbox, potentially
   - config.yaml in Matchbox
 - *v2.0.0* - Airgap
   - Airgap installation possible